The Ashes: Have England blinked with Bazball approach as they head towards series defeat in Adelaide?

 England were beaten inside two days in the series opener in Perth and suffered another eight-wicket drubbing in the second day-night Test in Brisbane before being slightly more competitive in the third Test in Adelaide.

-Ben Stokes notched his slowest Test fifty on day three, off 159 balls, and Zak Crawley the same on day four as he brought up a half century off 102 deliveries.
+Ben Stokes notched his slowest Test fifty on day three, off 159 balls, while Zak Crawley's 102-ball half century on day four was the second-slowest of his England career.

 Despite Stokes' best efforts, England gave up an 85-run lead on first innings, while Crawley's knock briefly gave the visitors hope of chasing down a Test-record 435 before a late collapse on the fourth evening reduced them to 207-6, still some 228 runs short of the needed victory to keep The Ashes alive.